-LIHI Certificate #92 - Pierce Mills Hydropower Project, Vermont
+LIHI Certificate #92 - Pierce Mills Project, Vermont

-The Pierce Mills Project is the most upstream of the four Projects, located at river mile 15.2.
+The Pierce Mills Project is located in northeastern Vermont near St. Johnsbury, in Caledonia County, on the Passumpsic River.
 It was built in 1917-1919 by the Twin State Gas & Electric Company.
 The powerhouse was completely destroyed in the flood of 1927, although the concrete dam was largely undamaged.
 The plant was rebuilt in 1928 utilizing portions of the earlier substructure.

 |Project Name||Pierce Mills|